 A submission for a regular presentation must report on original research that has not previously appeared, and has not been concurrently submitted to a journal or conference with published proceedings.
 Any overlap with a published or concurrently submitted paper must be clearly indicated.
 A regular submission must not exceed 10 single-column pages using at least 11 point font on letter paper (excluding cover page and references).
 Authors are expected to include all the ideas necessary for an expert to verify the central claims in the paper.
 If necessary, the details may appear in a clearly marked appendix, which will be read at the discretion of the program committee.

-A brief announcement submission must not exceed 3 pages in the same format.
-It is permissible for the material in brief announcements to be published in other conferences.
+A brief announcement submission must not exceed 2 pages in the same format.
+The material in brief announcements can be published in other conferences.
 Submissions not conforming to these rules and papers outside of the scope of the conference will be rejected without consideration.
-If requested by the authors on the cover page, a regular submission that is not selected for a regular presentation can be considered for the brief announcement format.
+If requested by the authors on the cover page, a regular submission that is not selected for a regular presentation can be considered for the brief announcements track.
 Such a request will not affect consideration of the paper for a regular presentation.

 Awards will be given to the best paper and the best student paper.
 To be eligible for the best student paper award at least one of the paper authors must be a full-time student at the time of submission, and the student(s) must have made a significant contribution to the paper.